ElectroTechnique/electrotechnique.github.io/README.md

 ![](pcb.jpg)

-# Latest News
+# <a name="news"></a> Latest News
 **28th September 2020** - 19 sets of PCBs and front panels have sold on Tindie in 15 minutes.
 The waiting list is entirely emailed when stock goes on, which isn't ideal for people waiting since May.
 I'm endeavouring to get fortnightly orders from JLCPCB and hopefully everyone will have what they want within a couple of months.
+This isn't supposed to be a boutique synth, whatever that is.

 **23rd September 2020** -  T3.6 & T4.1 - Volume affects both digital and analogue audio.
 T3.6 firmware now at V1.27.